mrciolino/wiki-backup/Events/the-ice-castle-of-bahyrst.md

 ## Mort Joins The Party
 The party returned to the city in an attempt to capture Otto and get information from him.
-While flying over the arctic on their way back to Bahryst, they met an assassin named [Mort](/characters/mort), disguised as an eccentric old human man with surprising nimbleness and a killer instinct.
+While flying over the arctic on their way back to Bahyrst, they met an assassin named [Mort](/characters/mort), disguised as an eccentric old human man with surprising nimbleness and a killer instinct.
 Given his goal of defeating [Darmuth](/characters/Darmuth) aligns with the party, he is welcomed to join up.

 ## Capturing Otto Hurtzog